Lived Experience Advisory Board

 Angela Sweeney, Academic Lead

-Dr. Angela Sweeney identifies as a trauma survivor and survivor researcher.
-She conducted her first survivor research project as an undergraduate student in 1998.
-In 2001 she joined the (then Sainsbury) Centre for Mental Health as a researcher on a study of the British Survivor Movement (On Our Own Terms, 2003) before moving to the Service User Research Enterprise where she gained a PhD in medical sociology.
-After working at the Social Care Institute for Excellence and UCL, and completing an NIHR Post-Doctoral Fellowship at St George's, Angela returned to SURE as Director in 2021.
+I am a trauma survivor and survivor researcher.
+I conducted my first survivor research project as an undergraduate student in 1998.
+In 2001, I joined the (then Sainsbury) Centre for Mental Health as a researcher on a study of the British survivor movement (On Our Own Terms, 2003).
+I then joined the Service User Research Enterprise as a researcher, undertaking a part-time PhD in medical sociology.
+After completing an NIHR Post-Doctoral Fellowship at St George's, I returned to SURE as Director in 2021.
+My research interests include lived experience approaches to research, gender-based violence, and parenting in the context of trauma.